 – Screen: I take better photos with the Nikon W300 than with the GoPro because I can see what I’m aiming for – as our old GoPro does not have a screen!
 Of course, you can add a screen to an old GoPro or choose a model that comes with it.
 But it sometimes means having another case that can fit the screen.
 And it also means draining the battery.
 We’d better buy a newer model… Plus, I like to be able to check out my photos on the camera, just after the dive (not on a tiny GoPro screen).

-I haven’t tried many competitors’ models of similar underwater camera.
-But none of them could go down to 30 meters deep without a case, which is what motivated my choice to elect the Nikon AW-300 as the best underwater camera for scuba diving.
+I haven’t tried many competitors’ models of similar underwater cameras.
+But none of them could go down to 100 feet/30 meters deep without a case, which is what motivated my choice to elect the Nikon AW-300 as the best underwater camera for scuba diving.

 If you don’t mind the bulkier aspect, the Olympus TG-6* is an excellent point-and-shoot for macro and has a few underwater modes that make it really easy to take good pics when scuba diving.

-- It can go down to up to 60 metres without a case
+- It can go down to up to 200 feet/60 metres without a case

 - It’s permanently sealed, which reduces a lot the risks of leaks (waterproof USB charging and internal memory)